taddeseanb/kenya-hub/cases/isfm.md

 Current fertilizer and soil fertility recommendations are not linked to local context, conditions and climate risks.
 Too general information may lead to declining soil fertility and soil health, low and uncertain productivity, fertilizer wastage, loss of organic matter, and environmental risks.
+The LSC-hub aims to incease availability of up-to-date and localised information related to Soil Fertility.

+This page presents a number of scenario's in which accurate data plays a role.

 :::